The Hero in You – a Book for Boys (in progress)

 In Arthurian legend, the Fisher King is crippled by a magical wound, and as a result, his lands are desolate, and infertile – a barren waste land.
 All he is able to do, is fish in the river near his castle, and wait for someone who might be able to heal him.
 Healing involves the use of magic.
 Knights travel from many lands to heal the Fisher King, but only the chosen can accomplish the feat.

-The Fourth Saros begins with Theo’s search for a ‘Querencia’ that in Spanish describes the place on a ring an exhausted bull with seek to gather his energies before another charge.
-Once – and if he finds it – Theo is determined to finally do what he believes he was meant to do all his life.
+The Fourth Saros begins with my search for a ‘Querencia’ that in Spanish describes the place on a ring an exhausted bull with seek to gather his energies before another charge.
+Once – and if I find it – I am determined to finally do what I believe I was meant to do all my life.

 The Deadly Dalliances of Braxton Figglehorn (Novel, shelved)